Forrest Dunbar: Anchorage Assembly

 Dunbar was first elected to the Anchorage Assembly in 2016, defeating Terre Gales with 61.6% of the vote in the fifth district, representing the eastern portion of the city.
 He has since been re-elected twice, in 2019 unopposed, and in 2022 with 55.4% of the vote against Stephanie Taylor.
-He is currently the second-longest serving incumbent member of the assembly behind Pete Petersen, who has served since 2014 in the same district.
+At the time of his retirement, he was the second-longest serving incumbent member of the assembly behind Pete Petersen, who has served since 2014 in the same district.
 During his tenure, Dunbar says he has focused his efforts on "jobs, quality of life, and public safety," including expanding the Anchorage Police Department and the city's snow removal budget.

 He has worked to increase funding in his district to improve the city's infrastructure, beginning projects for upgrades to roads and drainage, improvements to Russian Jack Springs Park, and increased attention on traffic calming.
 Twice he has been the assembly chair overseeing new budgets and the city's response to the 2018 earthquake.

 2021 mayoral campaign

 Dunbar announced his candidacy for mayor of Anchorage in September 2019, to succeed term limited mayor Ethan Berkowitz.
 The landscape of the election changed when Berkowitz resigned in October 2020, although the race remained open, as acting mayor Austin Quinn-Davidson chose not to run for a full term.
 In a wide-ranging field of candidates, Dunbar's campaign raised the most money and he was endorsed by several local labor unions; he became the front-runner in the race.
 Many expected there would be a runoff election between Dunbar and a much more conservative candidate.
 No candidate received 45% of the vote in the first round of the election on April 6, 2021.
 Dunbar advanced to a runoff against retired Air Force pilot Dave Bronson which was held on May 11.
-The runoff election was close; Bronson claimed a win by 1,000 votes out of nearly 90,000 votes cast.
+The runoff election was close; Bronson claimed a win by around 1,000 votes out of nearly 90,000 votes cast.
 After ten days of counting Dunbar conceded the race to Bronson.